zoffline/zwift-offline/README.md

 To install zoffline on Windows:

 * Download the latest zoffline release from https://github.com/zoffline/zwift-offline/releases/latest
-  * If you want the RoboPacers, download the source code package and extract the ``pace_partners`` directory to the same folder zoffline is in.
 * If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.
 * Run the downloaded zoffline.exe
   * Once run, zoffline will create a ``storage`` directory in the same folder it's in to store your Zwift progress.